LPG producers – act now or go away forever

 Now, it’s the suppliers that are in horrible pain as they cannot get rid of their wares anymore.
 The supply of LNG is going to grow for the next couple of years.
 No prospect for an easing on the horizon.

-LNG producers have come to the realization that they will have to develop new markets to ease the pressure on them.
+LNG producers have realized that they will have to develop new markets to ease the pressure on them.
 Now you have some of them spending time and money trying to get some of those regasification projects in the farther-flung places of the planet off the drawing board and onto a firm Project Schedule.
 Plus they are also looking for ways to make their economic existence worth the investors while.
 They develop power plants.
 That’s business development.

 There were always LNG projects for African countries.
 Look at the South African regasification plant proposals.
-Yet, nobody expected any of these to get realized quick enough.
+Yet, nobody expected any of these to get realized quickly enough.
 This is Africa in the end and there is a good reason why the continent is so dark at night pictures.
-Things take an awfully long time there if they ever get realized at all.
+Things take a long time there if they ever get realized at all.

 One thing I learned early on was that it helps if an outside player takes things into his hands.
 The African market is usually not worth that level of involvement to non-Africans.